GaslightGod/GapLERP/README.md

 Here's how it ties together:

 ### Undefined Gap Identification:
     The undefined_gap method scans the player's distance array, pinpointing the indices where undefined values exist, signifying gaps.

 ### Linear Interpolation:
     The fix_gaps method utilizes linear interpolation to intelligently fill these gaps.
 It calculates the spread between defined values and smoothly populates the undefined positions based on the linear relationship.

 ###  Usage in Player Position Tracking:
     The run method orchestrates the entire process, making it easy to track player position changes over ticks in gaming applications.
 Adjust the initial and final positions, set the number of ticks, and let the linear interpolation work its magic.

+## Potential Applications

+GapLERP could hypothetically be employed to track player position changes over time, aiding in the detection of cheating or movement-based issues in gaming applications.
+By intelligently filling gaps in player movement data, it becomes a valuable tool for ensuring fair play and maintaining a balanced gaming environment.

+## Usage

+Feel free to integrate GapLERP into your projects.
+The class offers a smart solution for linear interpolation, particularly when dealing with arrays of data containing undefined values.
+For more details on GapLERP, refer to the main README.

+Happy testing and coding! 🧪🚀